Uzugijin/GIMP-3-Themes/README.md

 How to install:
 Launch GIMP and go to Edit > Preferences > Folders > Themes and see where it looks for the themes, put the custom theme in that folder.
-Alternatively, click the button "Add a new folder" and give it a new path to search for the custom theme(s). (needs restarting GIMP)
+Alternatively, click the button "Add a new folder" and give it a new path to search for the custom theme(s). (needs restart)

 **Blender**
 ![blender_theme2 99](https://github.com/Uzugijin/GIMP-3-Themes/assets/116717813/2f33f1b2-9b7d-45ca-a261-09d03d310061)